jacksonzou123/runandgun/README.md

 - Jackson
     Started designing boss, not yet in use
     Started designing stage 1, have spawners in place Gave monsters a less than 100% accuracy, because their shots will always miss if the player is moving

+June 1
+- Jackson
+    Coded basics of boss, gave it a body
+    Boss moves forward to player in beginning of round Bullets now hit boss and deal damage

 June 2
 - Derek